4dcu-be/MacroPad/README.md

 ![Image of how to connect buttons, LEDs to the Pi Pico](./docs/wiring_scheme.png)

+Getting the cables the right lenght to fit in the case while still being long enough to hot-glue the pico in place at the end can be tricky.
+Test fit frequently !

 ## Preparing the Raspberry Pi Pico

 You'll need to install [CircuitPython](https://circuitpython.org/) and the [ADAFruit HID](https://github.com/adafruit/Adafruit_CircuitPython_HID) library.